-Get Plenty of Omega-3 Fats
+3. Get Plenty of Omega-3 Fats

 There's no debate about the need to get enough omega-3s.
-Found chiefly in fish oil, omega-3s protect against abnormal heart rhythms.
+Found in fish oil, omega-3s protect against abnormal heart rhythms.
 They help keep blood vessels flexible, which lowers your risk for a heart attack or stroke.

-"Fortunately, labeling requirements and bans on trans fats have dramatically limited their presence in food," says Janet de Jesus, RD, of the National Heart Lung and Blood Institute.
-Still, trans fats lurk in some processed foods.
+"Fortunately, labeling requirements and bans on trans fats have dramatically limited their presence in food," says Janet de Jesus, RD, of the National Heart, Lung, and Blood Institute.
+But trans fats are still in some processed foods.

-Put Fats in Perspective
+5. Put Fats in Perspective